 The current Local Plan covering the Isles of Scilly was adopted in 2005.
 You can view this together with its accompanying Supplementary Planning Documents on our Planning Policy Pages.
 In June 2015 the Local Planning Authority started a review of the Isles of Scilly Local Plan.

 You can find out about the planned progress of the Local Plan Review in the Key Stages Timetable link to the right of this page.
 This is also known as the Local Development Scheme.
-The latest revised timetable was adopted in March 2017, and amended in May 2017 and again in August 2017 and will be updated as necessary to reflect any changes to this process.
+The latest revised timetable was adopted in March 2017, amended in May 2017 and again in August 2017 and will be updated as necessary to reflect any changes to this process.
 If you would like to be kept informed about local plan and be consulted directly then you can be added to our Local Plan Consultation Database by completing the Registration Form (PDF or WORD) to the right of this page.

 First Stage (Regulation 18 Consultation)